MetaMask/SIPs/SIPS/sip-29.md

   // The time at which the asset was acquired.
   // The time is represented as a UNIX timestamp. acquiredAt?: number;

+  // Indicates whether the asset is a spam asset. isSpam?: boolean;

   // Attributes of the non-fungible asset. attributes?: Record<string, string | number>;